LazyBun/owasp-top10-security/PITCHME.md

 ## How do I fight it?

-- Developer training is essential to identify and mitigate XXE completely |
 - Disable XML external entity and DTD processing |
 - Validate inputs |
 - Patch or upgrade all the latest XML processors and libraries |